 Where Your Purpose Statement Appears in Formation Documents

-Your business purpose statement gets documented in your Articles of Organization (also called Certificate of Formation in some states), which is the primary document you file with your state to create your LLC.
+Your business purpose statement gets documented in your Articles of Organization (also called Certificate of Formation in some states), which is the primary document you file with your state to create your LLC (a corporation usually uses Articles of Incorporation instead).
 This is a permanent public record accessible through your state's business entity database.

 Most states include a designated field or section labeled ‘Purpose of the LLC' or ‘Nature of Business' on their formation forms.
 In states that use online filing systems, you'll typically find this field on page 1 or 2 of the digital form.
 For paper filings, it usually appears in the middle section after company name and registered agent information.